-What I ended up learning was that stress affects our body in many ways.
-I think we can all agree that 2020 was a hectic and stressful year and for four months that stress was displayed on my face.
-During those four months I often wondered how long until my skin would return to its original state.
-So I idly stood by waiting for the day that my chin acne would just disappear, just kidding.
-I turned to good ol' google to get answers on what was happening with my skin and why.
-Here's what I found, the acne that had presented itself on my skin was hormonal.
-Hormonal acne can be triggered by stress and when we're stressed our adrenal glands release cortisol.
-Cortisol is a helpful hormone that plays an essential role in a number of bodily functions including the body's stress management.
-Basically, when we become stressed our cortisol levels rise thus altering our hormones.
-In my case, the stress I was undergoing caused a spike in my skin's sebum production.
-This higher than normal sebum production caused many of my pores to become clogged leading me to experience many blackheads, whiteheads, pimples, and cysts like never before.
-My breakouts went from making an occasional appearance on skin to a consistent appearance and I had to do something about it.
+Here’s what I discovered: the acne on my skin was hormonal.
+Hormonal acne can be triggered by stress, and when we're stressed, our adrenal glands release cortisol.
+Cortisol is a helpful hormone that plays an essential role in many bodily functions, including stress management.
+When we become stressed, our cortisol levels rise, which can alter our hormones.
+What I believe to have happened in my case was that, the stress I was experiencing caused a spike in my skin's sebum production.
+This higher-than-normal sebum production led to many of my pores becoming clogged, resulting in blackheads, whiteheads, pimples, and cysts like never before.
+My breakouts went from being occasional to consistent, and I had to do something about it.

 So what did I do?